 Sense can work with split-service systems up to 400A where service is provided via dual panels, provided Solar is not in use.
 This feature requires use of the monitor’s auxiliary port.
 Data from both panels will be combined in the Sense app.
 Installation instructions for a 400A split-service are here.

 Sense can monitor subpanels that are electrically downstream from the main panel.

 Some panel boxes have a combination panel instead of cables.
 This configuration works as long as there is enough clearance for the current sensors to clamp around the combination panel.
 Please refer to the dimensions illustrated below.

 Recessed or flush-mounted panels

-Sense is compatible with flush-mounted panels.
-You can read more about the installation process here.
+Sense is compatible with recessed panels.
+Read more about how to install Sense in recessed panels here.

-To install Sense outdoors, it must be enclosed inside an appropriate NEMA-rated enclosure, and adequately protected from the elements.
+For Sense to be installed outdoors, it must be enclosed inside an appropriate NEMA-rated enclosure, and adequately protected from the elements.
 Sense is compatible only in the following environmental conditions:

 - Relative humidity <90%; IPX0 rating, no water ingress

 Will Sense components fit into my electrical panel?